autocrypt/autocrypt/doc/level1.rst

 Message Composition
 +++++++++++++++++++

-If an MUA is willing to compose encrypted mail, it SHOULD include some UI mechanism at message composition time for the user to choose between encrypted message or cleartext.
+If a MUA is willing to compose encrypted mail, it SHOULD include some UI mechanism at message composition time for the user to choose between encrypted message or cleartext.
 This may be as simple as a single checkbox.